How to talk about the 2018 Super Bowl if you don't know what to talk about

 READ: Four hours is a long time to even tangentially care about football if you don't normally care about football.
 So when the commercials get boring and the nacho cheese gets gummy, here are some super interesting trivia to keep the merriment going.

 READ: It may be a bloated, over-hyped spectacle, but the Super Bowl usually is good for a memorable moment or two.

-Note: CORRECTION: This piece has been republished to correct how many times the Eagles have been to the Super Bowl.
+Some of them even happen on the field.